 Jerusalem Peacebuilders has created a series of video and transcribed testimonials detailing our work and the power of faith to change the world, ourselves, and further the hope and promise of peace in Jerusalem.
-Please read these powerful stories and learn why we have a passion for peace and witness the fruits of the next generation of young leaders and peacemakers in the Holy Land.
+Please read these powerful stories and learn why we have a passion for peace and witness the fruits of the next generation of young leaders and peacemakers in the USA and Holy Lands.

 A Gift from God